TimefoldAI/timefold-solver-python/README.md

 ### Constraints

-You define your constraints by using the ConstraintFactory
+You define your constraints by using the ConstraintFactory:

 ```python
 from domain import Lesson
 from timefold.solver import constraint_provider